 This is a new design, used in 2-season sleeping bags.
-Instead of zippers (which add weight) you have a large opening on the top accompanied with a ‘comforter’ which you use like a kind of blanket in this opening.
-You can see a nice example of that bag in the case of Sierra Designs Backcountry Bed Elite 2 season sleeping bag.
+Instead of zippers (which add weight), you have a large opening on the top accompanied by a ‘comforter’ which you use as a kind of blanket in this opening.
+You can see a nice example of that bag in the case of Sierra Designs Cloud 800 sleeping bag.

 Mummy sleeping bags with an integrated sleeping pad

 The idea behind this design is to save weight and to improve insulation.
 The weight is saved in the following way:

 - The bottom part of this sleeping pad, i.e., the one in the contact with the ground is in fact just a fabric without insulation.
 The fill in the bag, in general, loses its insulation properties when it is pressed by your body, so having the fill in this lower area may be pointless.